 Calculating the cost per car is an essential component of determining your pricing.
 After all, you’ll need to know how much of your supplies, labor and other costs go into your services, so you can figure out how much of the final price is profit, and what you need to cover your expenses.
 When you’re making your cost-per-car calculations, one of the most crucial considerations is volumetrics — in other words, the exact amount of cleaning chemicals used in each car wash process.

 After all, the cleaning chemicals used are among the most significant resources and expenses of running a car wash business.
 But you’ll likely buy these in bulk.
 So, how can you know how much goes into each car wash?
-Thankfully, there are a few different methods for figuring out the volumetrics of your cleaning chemical usage.
-Here are the most common approaches to calculating the cost per car for your cleaning chemicals used.
+Thankfully, the different methods for figuring out the volumetrics of your cleaning chemical usage are the graduated cylinder method, the digital scale method, and by dividing the total cost of materials.

 - Graduated cylinder method: This version for determining volumetrics hearkens back to chemistry class.
 This technique involves filling two cylinders with cleaning fluid and attaching one to your pump.
 Run several cars through the system — generally, four is a good number for this.
 After the cars go through, pour the second cylinder to fill the first, then divide the amount left over by the number of cars used to accurately estimate the amount of chemicals used per car.